Grocery Shopping Tips for Diabetics

 If you are concerned about weight gain or if you’re trying to lose weight, think of food items that will assist you in staying healthy – more fruits & vegetables, whole-grains, healthy fats, and lean proteins.
 If you have diabetes, look for low-carb options and really focus on portion control to help keep your blood sugars in range.
 Foods with a low-glycemic index will have less of an effect on your blood sugar when compared to foods with a high-glycemic index.

 Before you make your trip to the supermarket, go through your stored food items and briefly think of meal ideas.
 Draft a menu for the week.
 Make a list of what is missing.

 Get to the supermarket knowing exactly what you need.
-You will not only save money but also time in the grocery store, reducing your risk of exposure to the Corona Virus.
+You will not only save money but also time in the grocery store, reducing your risk of exposure to COVID-19.